hashicorp/terraform/website/docs/configuration/providers.html.md

 this command will download and initialize any providers that are not already initialized.

+Providers downloaded by `terraform init` are only installed for the current working directory; other working directories can have their own installed provider versions.

+Note that `terraform init` cannot automatically download providers that are not distributed by HashiCorp.
+See [Third-party Plugins](#third-party-plugins) below for installation instructions.

 For more information, see
 [the `terraform init` command](/docs/commands/init.html).